-Watching the anime or manga mentioned above, you can understand a little more about the life of an otaku, and how it can be interesting.
-Of course there are crazy and hobby-obsessed people like in the video below.
-Be careful not to become one of those.
+Watching the anime or manga mentioned above, you can understand a little more about the life of an otaku, and how interesting it can be.
+Of course there are crazy people obsessed with hobby like in the video below.
+Be careful not to become one of these.

-We came to the conclusion that otaku cannot be called atoa, anti social, or virgin, for spending time buying products, cosplaying and watching animes.
-There are many people who do this, and they have their jobs, their responsibilities, and their social life.
+We came to the conclusion that otaku can't be called idle, anti social, or a virgin, for spending time buying products, cosplaying and watching anime.
+There are many people who do that, and they have their jobs, their responsibilities, and their social lives.

-There are crazy otakus in the extreme, but we can't just base our criticism on them.
-Otaku is a word that refers to people who like something very much.
-Everyone has a passion, this is normal, just have control, something that the Japs do not usually have.
+There are crazy otakus in the extreme, but we can't base our criticisms on them alone.
+Otaku is a word that refers to people who are very fond of something.
+Everyone has a passion, that's normal, just have control, something Japs don't usually have.

 Personal opinion: Well, I'm Kevin, and in a way, I don't consider myself an otaku.
 I like anime, I have figures, manga and I go to events.
-I have already stayed in Akihabara, and I went on a Maid Café.
+I already stayed in Akihabara, and I went to a Maid Café.

-I appreciate some Japanese otakus, but I also question the majority, I think they go overboard.
-But if I had money, my room would be full of figures, posters, video games, etc. It is not for this reason that I will stop having a social life.
+I appreciate some Japanese otakus, but I also question most of them, I think they go too far.
+But if I had money, my room would be full of figures, posters, video games, etc. That's not why I'm going to stop having a social life.

 Otome - The Female of Otaku?

-Many Brazilian otakus mistakenly associate the term otome as a female version of otaku.
+Many Otaku mistakenly associate the term Otome with a female version of otaku.
 In Japan the word Otome [乙女] actually means “maiden”, in the context of a pure and virgin girl, nothing related to the word otaku.

-Although Otome refers to anime fans in the West, it is worth remembering that in Japan the word Otaku is unisex.
-We recommend reading our article on meaning of the word Otome to understand more about it.
+Although Otome refers to female anime fans in the West, it is worth remembering that in Japan the word Otaku is unisex.
+To understand more, read our article below:

 Videos about Otaku

-To finish the article I will leave some videos talking more about this meaning.
-I hope you enjoyed the article.
-If you liked it, share it with friends and leave your comments.
-In your opinion, what does it mean to be an Otaku?
+To end the article I will leave some videos talking more about this meaning.
+Hope you enjoyed the article.
+If you liked it, share it with your friends and leave your comments.
+In your opinion, what is it like to be an Otaku?